bigcommerce/dev-docs/docs/api-docs/analytics/bodl-for-storefronts.md

 </script>
 ```

-The following is an example request that uses the Scripts API to inject the script.
+The following is an example request that uses the Scripts API to inject the example script.
 Send a request to the [Create a script](/api-reference/store-management/scripts/scripts/createscript) endpoint.
 For more, see the [Scripts API Doc](/api-docs/store-management/scripts).

 ```json title="Example request: Create a Script" lineNumbers
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/content/scripts